iExecBlockchainComputing/documentation/help/migration.md

 #### Requester secret

-Publish your requester secret in the v8 SMS
+Publish your requester secret to the v8 SMS

 ```bash
 iexec requester push-secret [options]